riasc/build-a-portfolio/README.md

 In this example, the browser knows that the image will be full viewport width if the browser's viewport is 400px wide or less, and half viewport width if greater than 400px.
 It knows that it has two image options - one with a natural width of 400px and the other 800px.

 ### The Picture Element
-Way to provide alternative sources for images files, such that the browser can choose depending on device capabilities.
+The picture element is a way to provide alternative sources for images files, such that the browser can choose depending on device capabilities.
 ```html
 <picture>